abstracta/jmeter-java-dsl/docs/testimonials.md

 :::

 ::: testimonial https://www.linkedin.com/in/rados%C5%82aw-siatka-62a5a66/ | Radoslaw Siatka | Test Lead @ GFT Poland
-I was looging for simplicity of test plan implementation, reusability of components, assertion on metrics, html report per test, ease of debugging and maintenance, great support and documentation with tons of examples - and i found them here.
+I was looking for simplicity of test plan implementation, reusability of components, assertion on metrics, html report per test, ease of debugging and maintenance, great support and documentation with tons of examples - and I found them here.
 JMeter DSL covers JMeter's missing functionality and does it great.
 :::

+::: testimonial https://www.linkedin.com/in/premraj-murugaraj/ | Premraj Murugaraj | Senior Engineer, Testing @ Singtel
+I always wished to have easy DSL for jmeter when other tools were supporting such as gatling.
+I was delighted when jmeter dsl was introduced and tried in my work project.
+It works so good in simple projects.
+Establishing CI pipeline is also smooth and easy now in organisation.
+Thank you for your valuable effort.
 ::::

 <div style="margin: 10px">